AndreaCensi/compmake/docs/index.rst

 Still not convinced?
 Read :ref:`why`.

 Still interested?
 Read along.
-Start with the tutorial :ref:`tutorial0`.
+Start with the tutorial :ref:`tutorial_basic`.
 And check out :ref:`limitations` to see if ``compmake`` can help you.